harishnshetty/aws-three-tier-web-architecture-workshop/README.md

 | app-alb       | app-alb  | Internal-facing | 3-tier-vpc | App-Private-Subnet-1a, 1b                   | app-Internal-alb-sg         | 80 app-tier          |
 ---

-## Immediately update the `nginx.config` of your internal load balancer Address and push to the github repo
 ---
 ## Create Auto Scaling